bmwcarit/Emma/doc/readme-emma.md

 This chapter explains the role and functionality of each part of the configuration and illustrates all the settings that can be used.
 Based on this description the user will have to create his/her own configuration.

-Creating a configuration is done by writing several JSON files (if you are not familiar with JSON, please visit https://www.json.org).
+Creating a configuration is done by writing several JSON files (if you are not familiar with JSON, please visit [https://www.json.org](https://www.json.org)).
 This chapter will go trough the topic by formally defining the format, rules and the functionality of the config files.
-There are practical example projects available in the **doc** folder.
+There are practical example projects available in the **`doc`** folder.
 These projects will lead you step by step trough the process of creating a configuration and they also contain map files that can be analyzed.

 Currently the following example projects are available:

-* **doc/test_project** - A Test Project that illustrates a system with a hardware that consists of two devices: an MCU and an SOC.
+* **`doc/test_project`** - A project that illustrates a system with a hardware that consists of two devices: an MCU and an SOC.
 Both of the devices have a GHS compiler specific configuration and mapfiles.

 An Emma project configuration consists of two parts: the generic configuration and the compiler specific configuration.